aelzenaar/ncea-notes/unibooks.md

    on uniformity and compactness.
 (515.8 L86)

 ### Algebraic geometry (334)
+ * Miles Reid, _Undergraduate algebraic geometry_.
+I find this book overly informal and chatty to the point of annoyance, but it is a very easy read if you like that kind of book.
+(516.35 R35)
  * Audun Holme, _A Royal Road to Algebraic Geometry_.
 This is a very gentle introduction to the subject that is very well-motivated if you have some experience with projective geometry and classical algebraic geometry (c.f.
 Kendig's _Conics_ below). (*)
+ * Joe Harris, _Algebraic Geometry: A first course_.
+This is my favourite introductory book, it is faster and less chatty than the 334/734 notes but it has many more examples and exercises.
+It includes none of the background commutative algebra, see below for useful references.
+(516.35 H31)

 ### Complex calculus and analysis (340, 341)
 The first few books here, broadly speaking, are complex calculus books; the latter books are complex analysis books.